 Raiser & Kenniff is a premier personal injury law firm.
 Our team of lawyers has over 50 years of combined experience, helping clients with all sorts of issues ranging from slip and fall accidents, to complex medical malpractice cases.
 Some of our attorneys have handled both the litigation, and defense, of some of the toughest personal injury cases in the state of New York.
-When you hire our firm, you can trust you’re working with experts who understand how to handle tough cases – and how to win.

 We handle tough cases, cases that other firms turn down.
 We help clients get compensation for all types of damages, both economic, and punitive.
 If you’re the victim of a personal injury, we encourage you to contact our law firm immediately.
 We are available 24/7 to help you with all forms of cases.
 All you have to do is call us, and we’ll offer you a risk free consultation in person, over the phone.